mueseralex/showcase/README.md

 Advanced trading analytics and database infrastructure for blockchain networks.

 ### 🤖 [Telegram-Framework](../../tree/Telegram-Framework)
-Comprehensive framework for building and deploying Telegram bots.
+Comprehensive framework for building and deploying.

 ### 🔧 [Random-Bots](../../tree/Random-Bots)
 Collection of various automated solutions and bot implementations.